 Perhaps the best option for self-servicing your vehicle is a DIY auto shop.
 At these shops, vehicle bays are rented out by the hour or day.
 You just pull your vehicle up, put it on the lift, if you need to, and get to work.
 Some shops provide specialized tools and some locations have on-staff mechanics that you can hire by the hour.

 DIY garages are popping up in more and more locations, but they aren’t available everywhere.
 If you happen to be serving in the military on a base, some bases offer DIY garages.
-Besides that, we found a few in Arizona and California, Virginia Beach, VA, and Kissimmee, FL.
+Besides that, we found a couple in Virginia Beach, VA, and Kissimmee, FL.

 If you live close to a major city, odds are good that there is one in your area.
 Garagetime, a network of commercial and private garages that offer workspace and equipment rentals, can help you find a garage near you.
 Garagetime lists hourly, daily, weekly, and monthly rental options.